Guidance on Hedges

 It's an offence to remove or allow another person to remove a hedgerow without telling us.
 If you remove a hedgerow without permission, you may get an unlimited fine.
 You may also have to plant another hedgerow.

 To remove part of a protected hedgerow you need to give us six weeks’ notice.
-You can do this by completing our application form - submitting the form is free.
+You can do this by completing our application form.
+There's no fee for submitting the form.

 If a countryside hedgerow is being destroyed without permission, report it by using our online form.
 If you think someone has committed a crime relating to nesting wild birds or bats, you should ask for a wildlife crime officer to investigate by contacting Kent Police on 01622 690690.

 Failing that you can make a complaint to us as a last resort.
-You can do this by filling in our application form.
-There is a non-refundable charge of £386 for investigating hedge complaint a particular result isn't guaranteed.
+You can do this by downloading and returning our complaint form.
+There's a non-refundable charge of £500 for investigating a hedge complaint but a particular result isn't guaranteed.